dif_i2c.h

 * By default, the hardware expects an ACK after every byte sent, and raises

-* an exception (surfaced as the `kDifi2cIrqNak` interrupt).
-This flag
+* an exception (contributing to the `kDifi2cIrqControllerHalt` interrupt).

 *